abadola21/biomass-estimation/README.md

 If you use this dataset or code, please cite:

-Badola, A., et al. (2026). *Data and code for: Biomass Estimation Using UAVSAR and Planet Data*.
+Badola, A., Panda, S., Ford, E., Juday, G., Maiti, A., & Gens, R. (2026). _abadola21/biomass-estimation: Data and Code for Aboveground Biomass Estimation in Interior Alaska_ (v1.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.18608727

 ---